syncfusion-content/ej2-angular-docs/ej2-angular/visual-studio-integration/create-project.md

     ![project configuration](images/angular-project-wizard.png)

-    Choose the Syncfusion Angular template and choose required theme and asset.
+    Choose the Syncfusion Angular template and choose required theme, authentication type and asset.

+    > Syncfusion Angular project template available from .NET 6.0 and .NET 7.0

 5. Click the Create button, the Syncfusion Angular application has been created.